Crypto News

 • Spend stablecoins like cash at any Visa-accepting merchant worldwide

-• Zero conversion fees on stablecoin transactions
+• Pay zero conversion fees on stablecoin transactions

-This positions OKX competitively in the rapidly growing stablecoin card market as users increasingly demand fee-free spending solutions.
+This positions OKX competitively in the growing stablecoin card market as users increasingly demand fee-free spending solutions.

-The competitive landscape has intensified:
+The competitive field has intensified:

 • Gnosis Pay (Europe) offers 0% FX fees on EURe stablecoin spending